|Elliott Sound Products||Project 33|

 I don't like poly-switches, because I know that the introduction of a non-linear element is going to add some degree of distortion, and because of a finite resistance, will degrade damping.
-This (i.e. damping) is not an issue IMHO, but to many audiophiles it is of prime importance.
+This (i.e. damping) is usually not an issue IMO, but to many audiophiles it is of prime importance.
 (I shall not pursue this argument here, however - see Impedance for more info.)

 The basic requirement of a speaker protector requires that any potentially dangerous DC flow to the speakers should be interrupted as quickly as possible.
 There are a few issues that need to be solved to ensure that this will happen fast enough to stop the loudspeaker drivers from being damaged, and this becomes more critical if a biamped (and even more so with triamped) system is being used.

 Naturally, one can simply rely on fuses.
 Although these also have finite resistance it is small, and use of fast blow fuses can be quite effective.
 The rating becomes quite critical, and fast blow types are essential.
 The problem with this approach is that if the fuse is of a suitable value to provide good protection, it will be subjected to considerable thermal stress since it is operating at close to its limits.
 Metal fatigue will create the problem of nuisance blowing, where the fuse blows simply because it is 'tired' of the constant flexing caused by temperature variations.